 Creative Commons operates to the advantage of authors and users.
 Creative Commons gives the authors more possibilities to exert their right to control the works that are distributed on the Internet.
 The licensing system creates a legal alternative to the pirate market as the distribution of the works is carried out according to the right holders' wish.

 Using a CC licence does not mean giving up your copyright, but it allows you to make your material available to others under certain conditions.
+You can select a Creative Commons licence when you own all rights to your thesis or you have permission from the owners of parallel copyrights to use the licence.
 With a Creative Commons licence, you can inform other users of what they are allowed to do with your work.
 You can, for example, allow them to copy, share, display or present your thesis or modified versions of it and to obligate them to reference your name as the original author.
 The terms of use depend on the licence you choose.

 The Creative Commons licensing system contains different features which, when combined, create seven different licences.
 Use the Creative Commons licence Choose to choose a licence, or the image below to illustrate.